-- 1. Member States could provide subsidies for individuals to be trained in skilled green labour.
+- Member States could provide subsidies for individuals to be trained in skilled green labour.
 The state should incentivise the worker to stay and work in the country for a certain amount of time afterwards. - 2.
-The EU could support short-term exchange or rotation programmes similar to ERASMUS programmes for students and workers in the field of energy efficiency (skilled and in training). - 3.
-Until the lack of skilled workers in the area of energy efficiency is solved, visas should be issued for skilled, non-EU workers to come work in the specific Member States that issue said visas.
+The EU could support short-term exchange or rotation programmes like ERASMUS programmes for students and workers in the field of energy efficiency (skilled and in training). - 3.
+Until the lack of skilled workers around energy efficiency is solved, visas should be issued for skilled, non-EU workers to come work in the specific Member States that issue said visas.